Skip to main content

 Target: Reduce average daily exhaustion score by 2 points.

-Measurement frequency: Weekly check-in, daily during intervention periods.
+Measurement frequency: Weekly check-in; daily during intervention periods.

 Metric: Hidden dependency count